Project Estimation

 Conclusion

-To sum up all the above-mentioned information, we can say that the project estimation makes the basic stage of any IT project.
-Any overestimation or underestimation negatively affects the project, budget and other indexes and relationships with the potential customer.
-Working on IT project estimation we try to take into consideration multiple factors to the task creating for this purpose Mind diagrams that help to understand requirements and find bottlenecks.
+To sum up all the above-mentioned information, we can say that project estimation makes the basic stage of any IT project.
+Any overestimation or underestimation negatively affects the project, budget, and other indexes and relationships with the potential customer.
+Working on an IT project estimation, we try to take into consideration multiple factors in task creation.
+For this purpose, we widely use mind diagrams that help to understand requirements and find bottlenecks.